Alexandro1112/driver_controller/README.md

 ```

 ![#c5f015](https://placehold.co/15x15/c5f015/c5f015.png)
-# Click on buttons?
-It is possiable.May be even wirte word.
+# is it possible to automotize keystrokes?Yes, you can even write the word.

 ```
 import driver_controller